UNEP/air-pollution-action-note/design/README.md

 Demers cartograms ticked those boxes.

-To generate them, we used Barfi, our in-house interactive tool.
-Barfi is a fudge-like Indian dessert usually cut in squares. @mattosborn's original name for the tool was 'fdg' (as in force-directed graph), which sounded like 'fudge'. 🔥 imaginative branding here ...
+To generate them, we used *Barfi*, our in-house interactive tool. *Barfi* is a fudge-like Indian dessert usually cut in squares. @mattosborn's original name for the tool was 'fdg' (as in force-directed graph), which sounded like 'fudge'. 🔥 imaginative branding here ...

 You can read about the tool and how it was born [here](tktkt).
 But, in a nutshell: